Please refer to this page for all platform and service updates from City Index.

 Updated on: 29th April 2020

-Due to the recent unprecedented volatility in oil, we are making some changes to our US Crude Oil and UK Crude Oil markets with immediate effect.
+Please note that we have made some changes to our US Crude Oil and UK Crude Oil markets.

 - Changes affecting oil trades

 - Changes to the way we price our spot oil contracts

 Read the following important information

 Due to recent market volatility, there remains a risk of gapping at market open.
 Ensure your account is adequately funded to maintain your open positions.

 Additionally, during this time some markets may become either ‘limit down’ or ‘limit up’, restricting your ability to trade them.
 For further information on the impacts of this see below.

 A limit down price is the maximum sell-off permitted in a market on a single day of trading.
 Once this level has been reached, trading on the market may then be restricted to prevent significant volatility and potential panic selling.
 A limit down price is typically determined as a percentage decline in a given market, rather than a nominal decline in price.

 A limit down period is imposed by an exchange (such as the NYSE) and not by brokers.
 It usually lasts 15 minutes but may be extended depending on the percentage decline before market open.
 Limit down does not impact FX trading.